How Should We Handle Leave for an Employee with Tuberculosis Undergoing Long-Term Treatment?

 I request learned members to discuss further if there are other views on the subject and share any personal experiences like this.

-In this connection, pl.note the contents of SC's judgment as follows -
+In this connection, please note the contents of the Supreme Court's judgment as follows:

-The Hon’ble Supreme Court in The Hindustan Times Ltd., New Delhi V/s Their Workmen, decided on 14.12.1962 that availability of sickness benefit under ESI Act is not a bar for awarding sick leave.
-The Court considered the beneficial nature of the employment law, the ESI Act and opined that ESI coverage had little to do with giving a worker sick leave.
+The Hon'ble Supreme Court in The Hindustan Times Ltd., New Delhi vs. Their Workmen, decided on 14.12.1962, stated that the availability of sickness benefit under the ESI Act is not a bar for awarding sick leave.
+The Court considered the beneficial nature of the employment law, the ESI Act, and opined that ESI coverage had little to do with giving a worker sick leave.
+The judgment stated that:

-The judgement, finally, after perusal of the leave rules of the concerned establishment came to the conclusion that ESI coverage, although it exists for the benefit of the workman has no relation to sick leaves.
+The judgment, finally, after perusal of the leave rules of the concerned establishment, came to the conclusion that ESI coverage, although it exists for the benefit of the workman, has no relation to sick leaves.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute